 If you have lost a loved one through someone’s negligence or wrongdoing, no settlement or award can ever compensate you for your loss.
-A wrongful death claim is a legal option to seek justice for your loved one, hold responsible parties accountable, and recover compensation for your family’s future.
+A wrongful death lawsuit is a legal option to seek justice for your loved one, hold responsible parties accountable, and recover monetary compensation for your family’s future.

 Wrongful deaths occur as the result of a variety of actions, some criminal.
-As a result, a wide range of laws apply to the pursuit of a wrongful death lawsuit, and criminal charges may apply to the defendant.
-Understanding the various Colorado laws related to the case is difficult, and an experienced Denver wrongful death lawyer has the knowledge needed to begin the case in a timely manner in order to preserve all evidence.
+As a result, a wide range of laws apply to the pursuit of a wrongful death lawsuit.
+Criminal charges may also apply to the defendant.
+Understanding the various Colorado laws related to the case is difficult.
+An experienced Denver wrongful death lawyer has the knowledge needed to begin the case in a timely manner and preserve all evidence.

 In many cases, the defendant likely procured a lawyer prepared to handle the serious implications of a wrongful death suit.
 In particular, any insurance companies involved employ a team of lawyers whose sole focus is to decrease their financial liability and pay the lowest amount possible against the claim.
 Plaintiffs should have a lawyer on their side with knowledge in navigating the insurance and legal issues regarding a wrongful death suit to level the playing field and provide the best opportunity to win the case.

-Determining the potential damages involved in a wrongful death case often proves complicated, particularly when it comes to the task of assigning financial value to each of the damages.
+Determining the potential wrongful death damages often proves complicated.
+Determining damages can be difficult when it comes to the task of assigning financial value to each of the damages.
 While it is fairly straightforward to calculate medical bills and funeral expenses, damages such as pain and suffering, and loss of companionship prove much more difficult to quantify.
-A Denver wrongful death attorney can assist plaintiffs in determining the valuation of the lawsuit.
+Experienced Denver wrongful death lawyers can assist plaintiffs in determining the valuation of the civil lawsuit.